Hobbyist's Guide to

 |P. Roy Vail hybrid

 cross of P. madagascariense x P. andinum.
-Obviously named after
+From the gardens of

 Roy Vail, author of the first bible on platyceriums, "Hobbyist's Handbook"